-The position of point B depends on the air volume (or mass) of A and C.
+The position of point B depends on the air volume (or mass) of the air in state A and C.

-The heat balance when mixing humid air can be expressed as:
+The heat or enthalphy balance when humid air is mixed can be expressed as:

 QA hA + QC hC = (QA + QC) hB (1)

 Q = volume of the air (m3)

 h = enthalpy of the humid air (kJ/m3)